 Turn on your vehicle’s lights and walk around it, noting any lights front or rear that may not be lit.
 In addition to head and taillights, check turn signals, reverse lights, high beams, and the license plate light.
 Wipe down the lenses with a soft cloth to clean them and to check for damage.
-Have any damaged lights repaired immediately.
+Have damaged lights repaired immediately.

 6. Test Battery